-Have you been following along as I’ve been sharing my Christmas recipes for just the two?
+Have you been following along as I’ve been sharing my Christmas recipes to serve two?
 I’ve already shared my Ten Minute Cranberry Sauce, Perfect Roast Potatoes and Maple & Thyme Roasted Carrots & Parsnips.
 It’s now turkey time!

-One thing I would say is I do try and be as clean as I can when I work with raw poultry, I tidy away junk off my work top, wash my hands with soap and water frequently and wipe the whole area down with disinfectant solution as soon as I’ve popped it in the oven.
-I’ve always had a compulsion to clean and all these years of training in healthcare has cemented cross infection control procedures as a way of life, at work and at home lol.
+One thing I would say is I make sure everything is super clean when I work with raw poultry; I tidy away junk off my work top, wash my hands with soap and water frequently and wipe the whole area down with disinfectant solution as soon as I’ve popped it in the oven.
+I’ve always had a compulsion to clean and all these years of training in healthcare has cemented cross infection control procedures as a way of life, at work and at home.

 - 3 clementines